AndersBjerregaard/LinuxAndContainersF23/node-js-stuff/env_var_webserver/README.md

 Running the image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container:

+EDIT: With the current configuration, the container only listens to requests from localhost, meaning it won't respond to requests from outside the container.
+To do a workaround, use the host's network instead:

 ```
 docker run -p 49160:8080 -d <your username>/node-web-app

+docker run --network host -d <your username>/node-web-app
 ```

 Get the output of the app: